Helpful prior learning:

 Credit: Deniz Şengül, Pexels license)

 Special Drawing Rights (SDRs) are assets created by the International Monetary Fund (IMF) to help countries during global crises.
 They are not loans and do not need to be paid back.
-Countries can hold SDRs as reserves or exchange them for hard currency, such as US dollars or euros, when they need extra funds for imports or public spending.
+Countries can hold SDRs as financial reserves or exchange them for hard currency, such as US dollars or euros, when they need extra funds for imports or public spending.

 You can think of SDRs as a kind of global insurance system.
 All IMF members take part, and during a worldwide crisis, each receives new reserves as a safety net.
 Countries that use their SDRs pay a small charge, while those that hold extra earn a small return.
 But the system is unequal, since rich countries receive the largest share and have the currencies needed for exchanges.